 The school is a formal education activity officially recognized by the Universitat de Barcelona.

-The participant will have the opportunity learn aspects related to the following elements:
+The participant will have the opportunity to learn aspects related to the following elements:

-- Review of transdisciplinary aspects to Citizen Social Science (Open Science, Ethical Research, Digital participation, Co-evaluation and Policy Impact)
+- Review of transdisciplinary aspects in the context of Citizen Social Science (e.g. Open Science, Ethical Research, Digital participation, Co-evaluation and Policy Impact)

 - Practical examples of Citizen Social Science practices where groups in a vulnerable situation are acting as co-researchers